Facebook Ads for Musicians 2026: How to Scale Music Marketing After Meta’s Andromeda Update

 Watch cost-per-result as you scale, but understand the pattern has changed.
 Pre-Andromeda campaigns exhausted audiences at higher spend.
 Post-Andromeda campaigns exhaust creative concepts, so, your ads will fatigue before audiences do.
 If CPA climbs 40%+ after scaling, you need fresh creative diversity, not audience adjustments.

 That counterintuitive pause-and-restart trick?
 Still works, possibly better now.
-Pausing successful campaigns for 48-72 hours, then restarting can reset Andromeda’s delivery patterns, especially when you’ve simultaneously refreshed 3-5 creatives.
+Pause successful campaigns for 48-72 hours, then restart them.
+For reason’s best known the FB, this can reset Andromeda’s delivery patterns.
+It works particularly well if you have introduced 3-5 new creatives all at the same time.
 The algorithm treats it as partially new input, extending your effective creative lifespan.
-Annoying that it works, but it’s been repeatedly proven in December 2025 testing.
+Annoying that it works, but it’s been repeatedly proven in our December 2025 testing.

 Creative Testing